January 28, 2014 | car accident Claims

 Ontario law requires you to complete a motor vehicle accident report in any case where damage to the vehicles exceeds $1,000 and/or injury is involved.
 A detailed accident report may bolster your tort claim against an at-fault party when a lawsuit is commenced and may be requested in support of your application for statutory Accident Benefits.

-1. The names and contact information of everyone involved in the crash – Provide your legal name, drivers’ license number, license plate number and contact information to the police officer at the scene.
-Ensure that officer obtains the same information for any other drivers.
+1. The names and contact information of everyone involved in the crash – Provide your legal name, driver’s license number, license plate number and contact information to the police officer at the scene.
+Ensure that the officer obtains the same information for any other drivers.
 If you are going to attend a Collision Reporting Centre, ensure that you collect as many details from the other driver before you leave the scene of the accident.
 This is especially important should the other involved driver fail to appear at a Collision Reporting Centre within the allotted time.

-2. Your insurance information – Include information about your auto insurance carrier and policy and contact information if possible.
+2. Your insurance information – Include information about your auto insurance carrier and policy, and contact information if possible.

-3. Witness contact information – Collect witness contact information as soon as you are able and provide full names and phone numbers to police, the insurance company and your personal injury lawyer.
+3. Witness contact information – Collect witness contact information as soon as you are able and provide full names and phone numbers to the police, the insurance company and your personal injury lawyer.

 Witnesses may be able to speak to such factors as: